evoila/osb-backup-manager/osb-backup-manager/src/main/documentation/evoila-osb-backup-manager.md

 #### BackupPlans

-`BackupPlan` describe for what instance backups need to be executed, how often and where the backup-files need to be stored.
+`BackupPlan` describe for what instance backups need to be executed, how often and where the backup-files need to be stored (destinations).

 `BackupPlan` are added to the **repository** through the `BackupPlanController` and `BackupPlanService`, which is executed by the Dashboard.
 When `BackupPlan` are modified, the `BackupPlanService` also modifies the corresponding task and scheduling of those tasks within the `BackupSchedulingService`.

+#### Destination

+A storage for backup-files.
+This can be e.g. S3 Amazon, OpenStack Swift, etc.

 #### Tasks